The Outing (film): Plot

-That night at the museum, Alex distracts the security guard, presumably sending him to his death as she is still possessed at this time, then lets her friends inside the museum.
+That night at the museum, Alex distracts the security guard then lets her friends inside the museum.
 The group enter the museum, where Alex leads them to the basement where they plan to stay the night and elude the building's security guards.
 After Babs spills beer on her pants, she and Ross go to the specimen room to use the bath.
 The jinn tears Ross in two, before reviving and unleashing jars of venomous snakes that bite Babs to death while she bathes.
 Gwen interrupts her and Terry's lovemaking to ask for a refreshment, which Terry goes in search of.
 He enters the specimen room to grab a beer and finds the bodies of Babs and Ross.
 In his horror, he takes no notice of a snake entering his pants.
 The trouser snake promptly bites him to death, leaving him in a pool of his own vomit.

 Meanwhile, Mike and his friend, Tony, who broke into the museum earlier, have been rigging the place to torment the others.
 Having blocked the door to the room Alex is in and tied the door handle of the specimen room, they go to torment Gwen.
 Donning masks they find in an artifact storage area, they find Gwen attired in tribal clothing and proceed to harass her.
 Mike begins to rape Gwen while Tony watches, but the jinn interrupts, killing all three of them.
 Alex and Ted hear their screams, and rush to the scene.
 They run in terror from the murder scene and try to escape the museum.
 The jinn possesses a mummy, which it uses to kill Ted.
 Meanwhile, while Dr. Wallace and Eve are having a dinner date, they realize that Alex lied about her plans that night, and quickly rush to the museum.
+It is revealed that the other security guard was killed off-camera by the jinn.

 Dr. Wallace and Eve find Alex fleeing through the museum, chased by the jinn, which has revealed its true monstrous form.
 The jinn tells Alex she is to be the new keeper of the lamp.
 Pursued by the jinn, the three manage to flee outside, but the jinn kills Dr. Wallace, which neither Alex nor Eve witness.
 The jinn then animates Dr. Wallace's corpse in an attempt to trick them.
 Realizing she must destroy the lamp to banish the jinn, Alex throws it into an incinerator inside the museum, killing the djinn.